 The challenge with this is several - the conversion quality can vary considerably, and the resulting transformation of the content format may introduce artifacts of the conversion, change the creative intent significantly, or even make poor decisions and down convert the content needlessly.
 It also introduces the challenge that the display may indicate 4K HDR mode is in operation to the viewer and mislead the consumer as to the actual quality of the video that is being delivered and experienced.
 What we have determined is that the majority of retail devices and some operator devices come with this 'AutoHDR' capability enabled by default.
-We have also determined that not all devices that have this capability have the option to revert to a 'follow content format' option with regard to resolution, dynamic range, color gamut, or frame rate.
-The viewer experience can vary quite widely from what was the intended experience due to this
+Not all devices offer a way of disabling or modifying this setting.